What is an E-Wallet?

 Wrapping it all up

-Personally, I’d like to simplify my life and minimize the stuff I need to take care of.
-So striking the perfect balance for maximum benefits with the least upkeep will be ideal for me and also for most people.
+I’d like to simplify my life and minimize the stuff I need to take care of.
+Striking the perfect balance for maximum benefits with the least upkeep will be ideal for me and also for most people.

 As for a typical person living in Klang Valley, the following E-Wallets will be ideal for our day to day life: